 This is the cheesecake recipe I couldn't wait to share with you.
 I have never been able to get pictures of this cheesecake before it was cut into and eaten.
-Every year we go to our family for Thanksgiving.
+Every year, we drive to our family celebration for Thanksgiving.
 This gluten free bourbon pumpkin cheesecake has been our contribution for YEARS.

-I made this cheesecake last year when Mr. Fearless Dining and the kids were sick and we decided to stay home for Thanksgiving.
-This recipe was given to Mr. Fearless Dining from a close friend, years ago (10 years?).
+This recipe was given to Mr. Fearless Dining from a close friend years ago (10 years?).
 My husband "fearlessly" converted it to gluten free.

 Mr. Fearless Dining makes this cheesecake every year with the kids.
-The kitchen is trashed...one year they even managed to get the pumpkin on my kitchen ceiling!
-It is totally insane, but it has been their tradition that has been carried on for over 10 years now.
+The kitchen is trashed...one year ago, they even managed to get the pumpkin on my kitchen ceiling!
+It is totally insane, but the flavor of this cheesecake is totally worth the mess.

 You will love each and every creamy bite of this creamy gluten free pumpkin dessert!
 If you love dessert as much as we do, check out all of the gluten free cake recipes on the blog.